aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 Now is a good opportunity to briefly explain what Serverless Architecture is - for my own benefit...
 When I first heard of the term, I assumed some cloud wizardry was at play, which removed the need for code to be deployed on a server, at all.
 In reality, it isn't as mysterious.

-Serverless Computing relies solely on the chosen cloud provider to execute application code in response to well defined events.
+Serverless Computing relies solely on the chosen cloud provider to execute application code in response to well-defined events, such as HTTP requests or timers.
 The cloud provider will automatically assign the required compute resources to the application, and scale this to meet demand.

 This type of architecture is useful for cost saving, and makes for a great first venture into Platform Engineering.
-When not in use, the cloud provider scales down the resources completely, removing all running costs.
+When not in use, the cloud provider scales down the resources completely, removing or reducing running costs.
 As long as a platform has a well-adjusted scaling plan, this can save effort and outgoing costs to a cloud provider.

 The scalability and affordability of Serverless computing comes at the detriment of response times in certain cases.
 If application code is scaled down completely, a new request will take longer to invoke and complete.
 It is up to the individual whether this tradeoff is acceptable.
 For example, a scheduled task that performs defined actions on variable workloads, then completing, is more suited for serverless than an alternative that is required to have a high throughput and response time, or stable workflows.